Question answering using embeddings-based search

 ask('Which athletes won the gold medal in curling at the 2022 Winter Olympics?')

-Despite gpt-3.5-turbo having no knowledge of the 2022 Winter Olympics, our search system was able to retrieve reference text for the model to read, allowing it to correctly list the gold medal winners in the Men's and Women's tournaments.
+With latest model and using embedding search, our search system was able to retrieve reference text for the model to read, allowing it to correctly list the gold medal winners in the Men's and Women's tournaments.

-To see whether a mistake is from a lack of relevant source text (i.e., failure of the search step) or a lack of reasoning reliability (i.e., failure of the ask step), you can look at the text GPT was given by setting print_message=True.
+In case we get any mistakes in the output, we can see whether a mistake is from a lack of relevant source text (i.e., failure of the search step) or a lack of reasoning reliability (i.e., failure of the ask step), you can look at the text GPT was given by setting print_message=True.

 In this particular case, looking at the text below, it looks like the #1 article given to the model did contain medalists for all three events, but the later results emphasized the Men's and Women's tournaments, which may have distracted the model from giving a more complete answer.